permafuture/permafuture/letter.md

-  SCIOPS is a weekly newsletter where I ruminate on cognitive security: practical defense against the dark arts of mind manipulation and constant surveillance.
+  SCIOPS is a weekly newsletter on cognitive security: practical defense against the dark arts of mind manipulation and constant surveillance.

   You can view the [Archive](http://tinyletter.com/sciops/archive), or subscribe right now: